 The GI Cancer Institute aims to raise money for GI cancer clinical trials research conducted by the Australasian Gastro-Intestinal Trials Group (AGITG).
-The AGITG is comprised of over 1,500 medical professionals who volunteer their time.
+The AGITG is comprised over 1,600 medical professionals who volunteer their time.
 AGITG research is conducted independently of the corporate supporters of the GI Cancer Institute.

 We thank the following companies for their recent support.